NYC Personal Injury Lawyer » Car Accidents

 New York law requires all motorists to have minimum amounts of car insurance coverage.
 But, not everyone follows the law.
 If you’ve been in an accident and the other driver is underinsured or uninsured, there may be a few options for recovering compensation.

-Our car accident attorneys will assess all of your options and help you pursue the money you need to get better after your car accident in NYC.
+Our car accident attorneys will assess all of your options and help you get better after your car accident in NYC.

 Here’s a look into some of the most commonly-cited causes of car accidents in NYC, as reported by the NYPD.